PZHengwf/Digital-Beamformer/README.md

 # Digital-Beamformer
-A Digital Beamformer with Approximate Computer for a graduate class project.
+A Digital Beamformer with Approximate Computing for a graduate class project.